o-murphy/py-ballisticcalc/docs/concepts/benchmarks.md

 ## Notes

-### 1. Python Engines (RK4, Verlet, Euler)
+### Python Engines

 These engines are implemented from scratch in pure Python, and make it easy to see and understand exactly how the calculator works.
-Their integration step size can be adjusted with the `cStepMultiplier` configuration parameter.
+Their integration step size can be adjusted with the [`cStepMultiplier`][py_ballisticcalc.engines.base_engine.BaseEngineConfigDict] configuration parameter.

 * **`rk4_engine`:**  The RK4 algorithm is the most frequently used for ballistic calculators, and we continue to recommend it.
 This is the default `py_ballisticcalc` engine.
 * **`euler_engine`:**  Euler's method is the most simple integration algorithm, which will be recognizable to any calculus student.
 However, it is a first-order method with well known limitations and therefore recommended only for study.
 * **`verlet_engine`**: The velocity Verlet algorithm is a second-order integrator with the distinctive property of being _symplectic_, which makes it an excellent choice for modelling physical systems that should conserve energy.
-It excels in our [vacuum scenario](../examples/BenchmarkVacuumTraj.ipynb), but here its performance is similar to the simpler Euler method.
-A ballistic trajectory with air resistance is a _dissipative system_ because energy is lost to drag.
-The Verlet method's strengths are in non-dissipative, time-reversible systems, and its advantages are lost here.
+It excels in a vacuum scenario ([`examples/BenchmarkVacuumTraj.ipynb`][BenchmarkVacuumTraj.ipynb]), but otherwise its performance is similar to the simpler Euler method: A ballistic trajectory with air resistance is a _dissipative system_ because energy is lost to drag.
+The Verlet method's strengths are in non-dissipative, time-reversible systems.

-### 2. SciPy Engine
+### SciPy Engine

 The `scipy_engine` employs the state-of-the-art numerical methods provided by the SciPy library.